johan162/mptools/docs/05-genericnodes.md

 under the default users (`ubuntu`) home directory.

-@note Use the `-n` flag to do a dryrun and see how the underlying call to `multipass` is made wthout actually executing it.
+@note Use the `-n` flag to do a dryrun and see how the underlying call to `multipass` is made without actually executing it.

 ## Cloud init files
 As mentioned in the previous section `mkmpnode` uses cloud-init files to configure